Wendi Andriano: Crime

 During the early morning hours of October 8, 2000, Wendi Andriano bludgeoned her 33-year-old husband Joe to death with a bar stool and stabbed him in the neck with a 13-inch knife in the couple's apartment in Ahwatukee, Arizona.
 His autopsy revealed that he had sustained 23 blows to the skull, and traces of sodium azide were found in his system.

 Approximately one hour before Joe's murder, his wife Wendi had called 911 at the behest of a co-worker, claiming that her terminally ill husband was dying.
 When paramedics arrived, Wendi turned them away, stating that Joe had a do-not-resuscitate order, and that his wish was to die.
 Paramedics left the scene.
 One hour later, Wendi called 911 again, reporting that she had stabbed and beaten her husband to death in self-defense.
 She also made claims that her husband was physically and psychologically abusive toward her.
-However, being that Joe was weak from chemotherapy and the sodium azide poisoning, he was unable to defend himself.
+However, Joe was too weak from chemotherapy and the sodium azide poisoning, he was unable to defend himself.
 Wendi was charged with murder.